 Between propagation and transplanting lies hardening off.
 It is imperative to make sure that your seedlings will be strong enough to withstand lower temperatures, wind, and less frequent watering.

-Now is the time to move your trays outdoors for periods of time, exposing them to the elements.
+Now is the time to move your trays outdoors for gradually increasing periods of time, exposing them to the elements.

-Harvested at the end of the summer and dried for approximately four weeks or more, these bulbs are stored until needed for the next growing season, when they will be ready for you to plant in your garden.
+Harvested at the end of the summer and dried for approximately four weeks or more, these bulbs are stored until they’re needed for the next growing season, ready for you to plant in your garden.